 Helpdesk Support Salaries

-According to Statistics Canada, the starting salary for helpdesk staff in Montreal is about $30,000 per year.
+According to the Job Bank, the starting salary for helpdesk staff in Montreal is about $37,000 per year.

-As of 2017, the median salary for technical support specialists in the city was $45,000—and at the highest end of the spectrum, professionals in this field are earning about $68,000 per year.
+The median salary for technical support specialists in the city is $59,000—and at the highest end of the spectrum, professionals in this field are earning over $83,000 per year.

 Learn more about careers in computing support